-- The "shape" entry may be set to SQUARE or CIRCLE to specify the shape of the smoothing area. - The "type" entry is an array of dictionaries, each specifying one or more interpolation methods and widths.
-Interpolation is performed over an N by N box centered on each point, where N is the width specified.
-Each of these dictionaries must include: - The "width" entry is an array of integers to specify the size of the interpolation area.
+- The "shape" entry may be set to SQUARE or CIRCLE to specify the shape of the smoothing area. - The "type" entry is an array of dictionaries, each specifying an interpolation method.
+Interpolation is performed over a N by N box centered on each point, where N is the width specified.
+Each of these dictionaries must include: - The "width" entry is an integer which specifies the size of the interpolation area.
 The area is either a square or circle containing the observation point.
 The width value specifies the width of the square or diameter of the circle.
 A width value of 1 is interpreted as the nearest neighbor model grid point to the observation point.
 For squares, a width of 2 defines a 2 x 2 box of grid points around the observation point (the 4 closest model grid points), while a width of 3 defines a 3 x 3 box of grid points around the observation point, and so on.
 For odd widths in grid-to-point comparisons (i.e. Point-Stat), the interpolation area is centered on the model grid point closest to the observation point.
-For grid-to-grid comparisons (i.e. Grid-Stat), the width must be odd. - The "method" entry is an array of interpolation procedures to be applied to the points in the box: - \ MIN for the minimum value - \ MAX for the maximum value - \ MEDIAN for the median value - \ UW\MEAN for the unweighted average value - \ DW\MEAN for the distance-weighted average value where weight = distance $^-2$ - \ LS\FIT for a least-squares fit - \ BILIN for bilinear interpolation (width = 2) - \ NEAREST for the nearest grid point (width = 1) - \ BEST for the value closest to the observation - \ UPPER\LEFT for the upper left grid point (width = 1) - \ UPPER\RIGHT for the upper right grid point (width = 1) - \ LOWER\RIGHT for the lower right grid point (width = 1) - \ LOWER\LEFT for the lower left grid point (width = 1) - \ GAUSSIAN for the Gaussian kernel - \ MAXGAUSS for the maximum value followed by a Gaussian smoother - $\ast\,$ GEOG\MATCH for the nearest grid point where the land/sea mask and geography criteria are satisfied - \ HIRA for all neighborhood points to define a spatial ensemble (only in Ensemble-Stat)
+For grid-to-grid comparisons (i.e. Grid-Stat), the width must be odd. - The "method" entry specifies the interpolation procedure to be applied to the points in the box: - \ MIN for the minimum value - $\star\,$ MAX for the maximum value - \ MEDIAN for the median value - \ UW\MEAN for the unweighted average value - \ DW\MEAN for the distance-weighted average value where weight = distance $^-2$ - \ LS\FIT for a least-squares fit - \ BILIN for bilinear interpolation (width = 2) - \ NEAREST for the nearest grid point (width = 1) - \ BEST for the value closest to the observation - \ UPPER\LEFT for the upper left grid point (width = 1) - \ UPPER\RIGHT for the upper right grid point (width = 1) - \ LOWER\RIGHT for the lower right grid point (width = 1) - \ LOWER\LEFT for the lower left grid point (width = 1) - \ GAUSSIAN for the Gaussian kernel - \ MAXGAUSS for the maximum value followed by a Gaussian smoother - $\ast\,$ GEOG\MATCH for the nearest grid point where the land/sea mask and geography criteria are satisfied - \ HIRA for all neighborhood points to define a spatial ensemble (only in Ensemble-Stat)